jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/design/hardware_components.md

 It’s the backbone for communication with external MIDI gear.

 #### LCDs?
 LCDs may help to read device messages even in bad lighting conditions.

+Want to see [Hardware LCD in action](/arduino/i2c/i2c-task-mess)?<br>
+Or are you more interested in JavaFX [Software simulated LCDs](/prototyping/simulation_lcd)?

 #### USB Device Handling
 USB isn't a core topic here, but it still plays a support role.